amandaghassaei/gpu-io/tests/README.md

 I've also included a few html pages (in the [tests/browser/](https://github.com/amandaghassaei/gpu-io/blob/main/tests/browser/) directory) for testing various functions of this library in a browser/hardware combo of your choice.
 An index of these tests is current hosted at [apps.amandaghassaei.com/gpu-io/tests/](http://apps.amandaghassaei.com/gpu-io/tests/).

+Note: The detected OS and browser version may not always be 100% accurate.

 ## Browser Support